jaysukla/furation_tech/README.md

 }

 # ticket booking
-rout ==>>  /booking/:id/:seatnumber/:userid .
+rout ==>>  /booking/:id/:seatnumber/:userid.

-:id=> busid :- user can get the bus id by visiting the rout /bus :seatnumber=> user can select the seatnumber by own .
+:id=> busid :- user can get the bus id by visiting the rout /bus.

+:seatnumber=> user can select the seatnumber by own.

-:userid => when user will login he will recive the user details so user can take the user id from there .
+:userid => when user will login he will recive the user details so user can take the user id from there.

-and must send the token in headers with key (Authorization)
+and must send the token in headers with key (Authorization).

 # All routes avalable for bus